Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 .. warning::
     At the moment only catalogues present in the package can be added without the editable mode.
-    This will change in the future, but for now the only way to add a new catalogue is in the editable mode.
+    This will change in the future, but for now the only way to add a custom catalogue is in the editable mode.

 .. option:: --editable, -e <path>